espressomd/espresso/doc/sphinx/analysis.rst

 constituting a molecule and :math:`\vec r_{\mathrm{cm}}` is the position vector of its centre of mass.
 The sum runs over all :math:`N` particles comprising the molecule.
 For more information see any polymer science book, e.g. :cite:`rubinstein03a`.
-If is used, the radius of gyration is averaged over all stored configurations (see section ).

-{ }

 .. _Hydrodynamic radius:

 Hydrodynamic radius
 ^^^^^^^^^^^^^^^^^^^

-analyze
+:meth:`espressomd.analyze.Analysis.calc_rh`

 Returns the hydrodynamic radius averaged over all chains.
-If is used, the hydrodynamic radius is averaged over all stored configurations (see section ).
 The following formula is used for the computation:

 .. math::